In 1911, Ernest

 A general, simple quantum

 view of scattering.
-The beam, considered as particles in
+The beam, considered as particles

-probability wave incident on the scattering center.
-The
+plane probability wave incident on the scattering

-scattered probability waves are outgoing spherical
+center.
+The scattered probability waves are outgoing

-waves, still momentum and energy eigenstates, and they
+spherical waves, still momentum and energy

-have an amplitude that varies as a function of the
+eigenstates, and they have an amplitude that varies as

-scattering angle.
-It is this variation that is measured
+a function of the scattering angle.
+It is this

-as the differential cross section dσ/dΩ, by the detector
+section dσ/dΩ, by the detector of the scattered

-of the scattered particles. |
+particles. |